Particular/docs.particular.net/servicecontrol/transports.md

 ---
-title: Transport support
+title: Transport configuration
 reviewed: 2024-04-05
+component: ServiceControl
 ---
-ServiceControl can be configured to use one of the supported [transports](/transports/) listed below using the ServiceControl Management application:
+ServiceControl can be configured to use one of the supported [transports](/transports/) listed below:

 * [Azure Service Bus](/transports/azure-service-bus)
 * [Azure Storage Queues](/transports/azure-storage-queues/)